-Tami Island is part of an island group (Tami Islands) located approx 13 km (8 ml) southeast of Finschhafen (Huon Peninsula, PNG's Morobe Province).
+Tami Island is part of an island group (Tami Islands) located approx 13 km (8 mi) southeast of Finschhafen (Huon Peninsula, PNG's Morobe Province).
 Tami Islands are 4 atolls (popularly called "Tami Island") that form a circle around a central lagoon with depth of 21 m (69 ft).

 There are two villages on the 2 largest islands, facing each other across a cove.
 This cove attracts snorkeling and scuba diving tourists who enjoy exploring the reefs.
-Day-tourist also come from the nearby port town Lae (on New Guinea Island).
+Day-tourists also come from the nearby port town Lae (on New Guinea Island).
 The largest atoll has diameter approx 80 m (262 ft).

 In addition to their rectangular bowls, island art appears in representations of religious figures.
 Images are full-length.
-The head is directly placed on the torso and has headdress.
+The head is directly placed on the torso and has a headdress.
 Tami masks are products of trade, depicting various animal figures (stylized as humans).
-Canoes, though outriggers like most of neighbouring styles, are unique in decoration and design.
-The distinctive outrigger canoe prows have more rectangular and finer structure than the ones of other south Milne Bay islanders, though they're similarly painted.
+Canoes, though outriggers like most of neighboring styles, are unique in decoration and design.
+The distinctive outrigger canoe prows have a more rectangular and finer structure than the ones of other south Milne Bay islanders, though they're similarly painted.